BCEM-UniAndes/BCEM-UniAndes.github.io/README.md

   - `_team/` — Contains the markdown files for each team member, each with its own YAML front matter which contains various configuration options for the team page, such as team member details, social media links, and profile pictures.
 Additionally, the Markdown body contains the main text content of the team member's personal page.
   - **Images:** All images used on the team page should be placed in the `assets/img/` directory:
     - `teampic/` — Contains profile pictures of team members.
+      > **Tip:** The aspect ratio of the profile pictures is 1:1 (squared), so to avoid unwanted distortion of these pictures when displayed in the website, is best if the images already have the desired aspect ratio.
+There are several free online tools and desktop applications (e.g. GIMP, Photoshop, Inkscape) to tweak and/or modify images to achieve this.

 ## 🧑‍🔬 Research